 In this course, students will examine special topics in environmental science, gaining subject knowledge so that they can lead educational experiences for elementary school classes visiting the Brown Family Environmental Center.
 Students will participate in two workshops at the beginning of the semester and then participate in at least four programs for visitors.
 Participants will keep a journal and submit a final report on their experiences along with evaluations of the effectiveness of the programs.
 Prerequisite: ENVS 112 or BIOL 112 or equivalent or permission of instructor.
 Offered each semester.

 The purpose of the course is to introduce students to the principles of sustainable agriculture through hands-on experience on local farms and through readings of current literature.
 The course thus combines fieldwork and seminar-style discussion.
 Work on the farm will be varied, determined by the seasons and farm projects under way.
 In addition, students may be taken to the local Producers Livestock Auction and other off-farm sites as the time and season allow.
 Students can expect to handle and feed animals, clean barns, harvest and plant crops, prepare farm products for market, build and repair fences, bale hay, and work with, repair or clean equipment and buildings.
 Readings will be drawn from relevant books, current environmental literature and the news media.
 Discussions will be student-led and combine readings and their experiences in the field.
-There is no prerequisite for this course, although completion of ENVS 112 is strongly encouraged.
-However, students must have available in their academic schedule four continuous hours one day per week to spend working at a local organic farm (travel time will be in addition to these four hours).
+Also, students must have available in their academic schedule four continuous hours one day per week to spend working at a local organic farm (travel time will be in addition to these four hours).
 In addition, students will participate in a weekly seminar discussion of assigned readings, lasting from an hour and a half to two hours.
-Participation is limited to eight to 10 students, and permission of instructor is required.
+Participation is limited to eight to 10 students and permission of instructor is required.
 Preference will be given to juniors and seniors.
 Completion of ENVS 112 is highly recommended.
 No prerequisite.
 Offered every fall.